 While there are no scholarships at Crossroads, tuition reduction (financial aid) is granted based upon financial need.
 Please see the Tuition Reduction Fund page for more detailed information.
 Socioeconomic diversity is one of the school’s fundamental commitments.
-Last year Crossroads dedicated more than $7.5 million dollars to families from a wide range of income brackets.
+Last year Crossroads dedicated over $8 million dollars to families from a wide range of income brackets.

 For grades K-12, there is an application fee of $175 (families may request a fee reduction—contact the appropriate admissions office for details).